chiu051/CB/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: chiu 921

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: 耀

 # Organizations/Affiliations
-organizations:
-- name: Stanford University
-  url: ""
+organizations:學習生

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include distributed robotics, mobile computing and programmable matter.